MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 **[O3]** The Buyer/Client (CUS, BUS, SOF) **MAY** register to receive performance monitoring notifications.

-**[R2]** The Seller/Server **MUST** support sending notification to API endpoints listed in Table 6 to registered Buyer/Client.
+**[R2]** The Seller/Server **MUST** support sending notifications to API endpoints listed in Table 6 to the registered Buyer/Client.
 [MEF133.1 R74]

 ## 5.3.
 Integration of Service Monitoring Specification into Performance Monitoring API

-Performance Monitoring API discussed in this document is a generic envelope that allows for lifecycle management of relevant performance monitoring objects.
+Performance Monitoring API discussed in this document is a generic envelope that allows for the lifecycle management of relevant performance monitoring objects.
 The API itself does not provide explicit definitions for configuring performance monitoring or prescribing the structure of output data.
 However, it offers flexible extensibility to accommodate the configuration of service-specific performance objectives and results.
 This allows for customization and adaptation